Stanmore Public School

 Out of School Hours Care (OSHC)

 OSHC services at Stanmore Public School are provided by TASK (The After School Klub).
-TASK operates OSHC services from 7:00 am in the morning until 6:00 pm in the evening, and vacation care during school holidays.
+TASK operates OSHC services from 7:00 am until 6:00 pm, and vacation care during school holidays.

 For more information and to enrol your child, visit task-kids.com.au or email enrol@task-kids.com.au.